robfil50219/Project-Exam-1/README.md

 ## Built With

-This site is built with Html,Css.
+This site is built with Html,Css,javascript,wordpress.

 ## Getting Started